JonathanMoreno14/Online-Resources-from-the-Web/README.md

 * [FormSpree.io](https://formspree.io/) -Functional HTML forms

 * [Pixa Bay](https://pixabay.com/) has over 630000 high quality photos, illustrations, and vector graphics.
 Free for commercial use.
 No attribution required -Pixa Bay

+* [Bear CSS](http://bearcss.com/) - is a handy little tool for web designers.
+It generates a CSS template containing all the HTML elements, classes & IDs defined in your markup.

+* [Online Converter](http://image.online-convert.com/convert-to-gif) - Convert media free, fast and online.

 * [Lunapic](http://www191.lunapic.com/editor/) is a free online photo editor